natanielporto/lovelystay-test/README.md

 Hi, thanks for your time reviewing this test.
 Short and sweet:

 - Due to time constraints, I could not do 2 things: tests and pagination.
 Not that I don't know - I know tests, and I'm rusted at it - , but I have to deliver freelancers duties.
 The pagination is a query thing, organizing the state.
 It is missing but it's not the bulk of the work IMHO.
 - I used Styled-Components, trying to use as best as I could the Atomic Design methodology.
+As a bonus, I added a theme switcher.
+The colors arent that pretty, but, hey, it works.
 - Even though I did not delivered those 2 items, I used NextJs to further improve the project.
 And to re-learn the framework as well as I could.
 That was a decent amount of headache, since I only worked with past versions.
 But the project is better overall, I believe.
 - Not asked for, but I added TypeScript as well.
 There are some "any" here and there, but I believe I've made my point showing that I can use it.